Outcry over Mariupol maternity hospital bombing ‘pathetic’, Russia says

 He also claimed Ukrainian forces had taken over the maternity and children’s hospital in Mariupol, an industrial port city that has been under attack for days, and there were no patients there at the time of the air strikes.

-Ukraine said Russia committed “genocide” by bombing the maternity hospital, while the UK’s defence minister joined others in condemning the act as a “war crime”.
+Ukraine said Russia committed “genocide” by bombing the maternity hospital.

+“What kind of country is this, the Russian Federation, which is afraid of hospitals, is afraid of maternity hospitals, and destroys them?”
+Volodymyr Zelensky, the Ukrainian president, said in a televised address on the day of the strike.

+The World Health Organisation said 18 attacks have been carried on on medical facilities in Ukraine since Russia launched its all-out invasion two weeks ago.

 The bombing took place during a ceasefire period in Mariupol that was meant to allow civilians to safely flee.
 Similar attempts were called off at the weekend, with Ukrainian authorities accusing Russia of continuing attacks.